 Our vision is to preserve Bedford-Stuyvesant and the adjacent neighborhoods of central and eastern Brooklyn as a desirable neighborhood for raising families, owning businesses and taking part in rich cultural, spiritual and recreational opportunities.
 Our motto, “Building on Community Strength,” describes our core belief that the most effective way to improve a community is to develop and promote local assets, including people, homes, businesses, and organizations.e to add text.

-Former Vice President of Community Board 3, owner of an consulting company, and currently serves as Director of Community Engagement for Bridge Street Development Corporation, responsible for the general oversight and management of three core program areas: Community/Tenant Organizing, Youth (Youth Workforce) Development and Economic Development.
-Through her work with BSDC, Oma has provided back office support for the TAMA, secured grant funding and served as a partner in the growth and development of TAMA Summer Fest, Feast Bed-Stuy and other place making activities to support the businesses on Tompkins Avenue.
+Former Vice President of Community Board 3, owner of an consulting company, and currently serves as Senior Program Director for Bridge Street Development Corporation, responsible for the general oversight and management of three core program areas: Community/Tenant Organizing, Youth (Youth Workforce) Development and Economic Development.
+Through her work with BSDC, Oma has provided back office support for the TAMA, secured grant funding and served as a partner in the growth and development of TAMA Summer Fest, Feast Bed-Stuy, Organized TAMA Sundays ( Special weekly events) and other activities to support the businesses on Tompkins Avenue.